gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ```

 The `from` clause must refer to a valid, existing Region and is how an
 `Index` gets applied to a Region.
-This is not specific to [spring-data-gemfire-name].
+This is not specific to Spring Data for VMware GemFire.
 It
-is a feature of [vmware-gemfire-short-name].
+is a feature of GemFire.

 The `Index` `type` may be one of three enumerated values defined by the [IndexType](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/IndexType.html) enumeration: `FUNCTIONAL`, `HASH`, and `PRIMARY_KEY`.